Valerian Wellesley, 8th Duke of Wellington: Honours and decorations

-On 26 December 1941, as Second Lieutenant Wellesley, Wellesley was awarded the Military Cross "in recognition of distinguished services in the Middle East (including Egypt, East Africa, The Western Desert, The Sudan, Greece, Crete, Syria and Tobruk) during the period February, 1941, to July, 1941."
+On 26 December 1941, as Second Lieutenant Wellesley, Wellesley was awarded the Military Cross "in recognition of distinguished services in the Middle East (including Egypt, East Africa, The Western Desert, The Sudan, Greece, Crete, Syria and Tobruk) during the period February, 1941, to July, 1941".

 Wellington was appointed a Member (Fourth Class) of the Royal Victorian Order (MVO) on 15 March 1952.
 Membership (Fourth Class) was redesignated Lieutenant in 1984, thus adjusting his post-nominal letters to LVO.
 He was made an Officer (Military) of the Order of the British Empire (OBE) on 7 February 1958 "in recognition of distinguished services in Cyprus for the period 1st July to 31st December, 1957".

-In April 1990, he was further honoured by the Queen as a Knight of the Garter.
+In April 1990, he was further honoured by the Queen as a Knight Companion of the Garter.
 His foreign honours include appointments as Officer of the Légion d'honneur, Knight Grand Cross of the Order of St. Michael of the Wing of Portugal and Knight Grand Cross of the Order of Isabel La Catolica of Spain.
 Wellington was also an Officer of the Most Venerable Order of the Hospital of St John of Jerusalem (OStJ).

 Wellesley was elected a Fellow of King's College London (FKC).